 \section{Related Work}

-To the best of our knowledge, noone has systematically synthesised qualitative research on the impact of \ac{GenAI} on game development or developer experiences more broadly.
-We relate this synthesis to existing work with similar objectives, while omitting work from other domains.
-We first delineate our synthesis from neighbouring reviews of different nature, which allows us to further articulate differences in scope and methods.
-We then repeat this for the few primary studies captured by our synthesis that could and made the effort of connecting their findings with previous work, complimenting their scholarship but also further motivating this comprehensive synthesis.
+To our knowledge, no prior work has systematically synthesised qualitative research on the impact of \ac{GenAI} on game development or developer experiences.
+We position our synthesis relative to adjacent reviews within games, clarifying differences in scope and methods.
+We also relate to the few primary studies captured by our synthesis that connect their findings with previous work, complimenting their scholarship and further motivating our approach.